-- 2. Case Management (3 points).
-HUD expects case management services to be provided to all residents of the targeted housing development(s) starting no more than 60 days after grant award and continuing throughout the entire redevelopment timeframe.
-Case management must ensure that residents are working toward their employment, health, and education goals and ensure the successful relocation of original residents, if applicable.
+2. Case Management (3 points).
+Case management services must be provided to all residents of the targeted housing development(s) starting no more than 60 days after grant award and continuing throughout the entire redevelopment timeframe.
+Case management must ensure that residents are working toward their income and employment, health, and education goals and ensure the successful relocation of original residents, if applicable.
 Describe the proposed case management approach and how it will achieve these objectives.
-Explain how the case management approach will serve as a foundation for the People Plan and ensure that residents of the targeted housing development(s) are aware of and will be the primary beneficiaries of the People Plan.
-Finally, provide anticipated client-to-staff ratios among your case management provider(s). - 3.
-Income and Employment Strategy (3 points).
-Describe the supportive services and programs that will be administered in coordination with effective case management to achieve the priority income and employment outcomes identified in the outcomes table above (see the "Health, Education and Economic Self-Sufficiency Outcomes and Metrics" table).
-As part of the strategy, describe how you will address resident barriers and strengths related to income and employment, how you will create a continuum of tailored services to help unemployed and underemployed residents achieve stable employment with sustainable wages, how you will help residents who are already employed achieve higher earnings and career advancement, how you will connect residents directly to employers, and how you will support residents in retaining their new employment for at least the first 90 days.
+Explain how the case management approach will serve as a foundation for the People Plan and ensure that residents of the targeted housing development(s) are aware of and will be the primary beneficiaries of the People Plan, including while they are relocated (if relocation is anticipated).
+Finally, provide anticipated client-to-staff ratios among your case management provider(s).

+- 3. Income and Employment Strategy (3 points).
+Describe the supportive services and programs that will be administered in coordination with effective case management to achieve the priority income and employment outcomes identified in the outcomes table above (see the "Health, Education and Income and Employment Outcomes and Metrics" table).
+As part of the strategy, describe how you will: - (a) address resident barriers and strengths related to income and employment; - (b) create a continuum of tailored services to help unemployed and underemployed residents achieve financial stability (for example, through stable employment with sustainable wages and/or entrepreneurship); - (c) help residents who are already employed achieve higher earnings and career advancement; - (d) connect residents directly to employers; and - (e) support residents in retaining their new employment for at least the first 90 days.
 HUD will evaluate the strategy based on the extent to which the application demonstrates a well-defined, sound, and results-oriented plan to achieve the primary income and employment outcomes.
 Use the People Strategy table format above to respond to this rating factor (see the "People Strategy and Expected Results by Final Year of the Grant"). - 4.
 Health Strategy (2 points).
-Describe the supportive services and programs that will be administered in coordination with effective case management to achieve the priority health outcomes identified in the outcomes table above (see the "Health, Education and Economic Self-Sufficiency Outcomes and Metrics" table).
+Describe the supportive services and programs that will be administered in coordination with effective case management to achieve the priority health outcomes identified in the outcomes table above (see the "Health, Education and Income and Employment Outcomes and Metrics" table).
 HUD will evaluate the strategy based on the extent to which the application demonstrates a well-defined, sound, and results-oriented plan to achieve priority health outcomes.
 Use the People Strategy table format above to respond to this rating factor (see the "People Strategy and Expected Results by Final Year of the Grant"). - 5.
 Education Strategy.
-Your Education strategy should ensure that all children birth through 18 years old living in the target housing before and after redevelopment will have access to high-quality education programs and services so that children enter kindergarten ready to learn, are proficient in core academic subjects, and graduate college- and career-ready.
-Please refer to section III.3.F.3 for the Program Requirements related to Early Learning Programs and School-Based and Out-of-School Education programs.
-HUD will evaluate your application based on the extent to which you demonstrate a well-defined, sound and results-oriented strategy to achieve the priority Education outcomes (see the "Health, Education, and Economic Self-Sufficiency Outcomes and Metrics" table above), which addresses all of the criteria in each of the following rating factors.
-You will be evaluated in part in terms of how successful your strategy will be at improving the priority Education outcomes in the table above.
+The Education strategy should ensure that all children, birth through high school graduation, that live in the target housing before and after redevelopment will have access to high-quality education programs and services so that children enter kindergarten ready to learn, are proficient in core academic subjects, and graduate college- and career-ready.
+HUD will evaluate the application based on the extent to which it demonstrates a well-defined, sound and results-oriented strategy to achieve the priority Education outcomes (see the "Health, Education, and Economic Outcomes and Metrics" table above), which addresses all of the criteria in each of the following rating factors.

 (a) Early Learning (2 points).
-You should:
+The application should: